Having a Top Criminal Defense Lawyer to Handle Your Probation Violations Can Help Keep You from Being Re-Sentenced

-Probation is a sentence that the Judge can give you, instead of a custodial sentence where you are locked up in jail or prison.
-If you are placed on probation, take it very seriously, as it is not ‘just a slap on the wrist’.
+If you are reading this and are currently on probation, take it very seriously.
+Probation is not ‘just a slap on the wrist’; it’s more a second chance.
 If you violate the probation, the Judge can re-sentence you up to the maximum sentence for the charge for which you were originally given probation.
-If a VOP is filed against you, immediately consult with an experienced criminal defense lawyer to discuss what needs to be done to try to avoid being re-sentenced.
+If a Violation of Probation (VOP) is filed against you, immediately consult with me or another experienced criminal defense lawyer to discuss what needs to be done to try to avoid being re-sentenced.

 What to Do If You Violate the Terms of Your Probation